 Bunker Supplier The Hawks Hires Trader in Sri Lanka

-Lakshika Gunawardana joined the company as an international bunker trader in Colombo in August.
-Image Credit: Lakshika Gunawardana
+Sayuru Charuka joined the company as an international bunker trader in Colombo in August.
+Image Credit: Sayuru Chanuka / LinkedIn

-Maldives-based marine fuel trading firm and physical supplier The Hawks has hired a new trader in Sri Lanka.
+Maldives-based marine fuel trading firm and physical supplier The Hawks has hired an additional trader in Sri Lanka.

-Lakshika Gunawardana joined the company as an international bunker trader in Colombo in August, she said in an update to her LinkedIn profile.
+Sayuru Charuka joined the company as an international bunker trader in Colombo in August, he said in an update to her LinkedIn profile.

-Gunawardana was previously a manager for manufacturing firm Dimuthu Products in Sri Lanka, and had earlier worked for insurance company Softlogic Life.
+Charuka was previously a junior supply chain executive for Lankem Ceylon PLC in Colombo.

+The firm also hired Lakshika Gunawardana as a trader in Colombo last month.